-ThunderBolt Keychain Flash DrivesTwo or so years back, Intel showed a prototype ThunderBolt flash drive brought out from the depths of their labs for a public viewing at an electronics show.
+ThunderBolt Keychain Flash DrivesA few years back, Intel showed a prototype ThunderBolt flash drive brought out from the depths of their labs for a public viewing at an electronics show.
 And that was the last we saw of it.
-Will other storage manufacturers enter this category of PC and Mac backup device marketplace?
-Back in the USB 2.0 days before SuperSpeed USB 3.0 - we briefly saw FireWire 400/800 flash drives from OCZ and Kanguru that marginally outperformed their USB 2.0 counterparts in that era.
-The big issue is the $50-$75 price premium a ThunderBolt flash drive would entail.
+Major storage manufacturers never entered this category of PC and Mac backup devices.
+Back in the days before SuperSpeed USB 3.0 and 3.1, we briefly saw FireWire 400/800 flash drives from OCZ and Kanguru that marginally outperformed their USB 2.0 counterparts in that era.
+The big issue for a Thunderbolt flash drive is the $50-$75 price premium ThunderBolt entails.
 The extra cost of the ThunderBolt chipset and it's licensing requirements isn't cost-justifiable in the eyes of many consumers.

 |Tiny ThunderBolt SSD

 PCIe Thunderbolt SSD Flash DriveA slim, flash drive shaped option from Transcend pairs an ultra-fast NVMe PCIe fash module with a narrow Thunderbolt enclosure and a short cable.
 It supports 10 GBps Thunderbolt 1 & 20Gbps Thunderbolt 2 ports of legacy Macs prior to 2016 which have mini DisplayPort style Thunderbolt ports.